Reconnect with your

 Sign up for my free monthly newsletter: Wake up to Sleep, where I share thoughts, ideas and the latest research

-The book is divided into chapters, each focusing on a different aspect of sleep, offering clarity on key topics such as the history of sleep research, the stages of sleep, the impact of technology, and the deep connection between sleep and mental health.
+Each chapter explores a key theme: from the history of sleep research to the stages of sleep, the role of technology, and the powerful links between sleep and mental health.

 My approach blends psychotherapy with evidence-based sleep techniques.
 Find out how I do it.